-When it comes to missions, we need to be concerned with the 1040 window, but also 1040 W. Window Avenue.
+When it comes to missions, we need to be concerned with the 1040 window, but also 1040 W. Window Avenue in our community.
 Both are important to God!

 It is important to always keep in mind that missions is not a project that we do, but a way of life we live.

 Jesus’ resurrection is the beginning of God’s new project not to snatch people away from earth to heaven but to colonize earth with the life of heaven.
 That, after all, is what the Lord’s prayer is about.
 NT Wright

 Jesus sends us into the world to be a testimony of His gospel amid everyday life.
 This includes both the nations and our neighborhoods.
 Across the street, as well as across the ocean are important.

 - John 20:21…as the Father has sent Me, I also send you.